realworldocaml/book/en/guided-tour.md

 Error: Parse error: [fun_binding] expected after [ipatt] (in [let_binding])
 ```

+The error messages here are a little confusing, but they'll make more
+sense as you learn more about the language.

 ## Functions and type inference

 The `let` syntax can also be used to define a function.